What is a stroke?

 • Loss of balance or coordination and dizziness.

-If you think someone may be experiencing a stroke, the key is to act FAST– call 000 for urgent medical treatment.
+If you think you or someone else may be experiencing a stroke, the key is to act FAST– call 000 immediately.

-Learn more about warning signs of stroke and how to help someone having a stroke.
+Learn more about the warning signs of stroke and how to help someone having a stroke.

-After the person has experienced a stroke, usually a brain scan will be carried out and – depending on the type of stroke, the time elapsed since it occurred and individual risk factors – clot-busting drugs administered or clot retrieval may be performed.
-The person may also receive medication to prevent clots, reduce blood pressure and reduce cholesterol levels.
+Following a stroke, a brain scan is typically conducted, and based on factors such as the type of stroke, the time elapsed since it occurred, and individual risk factors, either clot-busting medications are given or a clot retrieval procedure may be performed.

-How long a person remains in the hospital is dictated by the type of stroke experienced, its severity, the treatment received, progress in recovery, and the bigger picture of a person’s general health.
+How long a person remains in the hospital is dictated by the type of stroke, its severity, the treatment received, progress in recovery, and the bigger picture of a person’s general health.

-While there is no medical treatment that can repair brain damage caused by stroke, rehab can help people re-learn or find new ways of doing things.
-Rehabilitation leans on the principles of neuroplasticity, which is the nervous system’s inherent ability to reorganise its connections and how it functions.
-In short, it’s about using new parts of the brain to compensate for the parts impacted by stroke.
+While no medical treatment can repair brain damage caused by stroke, rehab can help people relearn or find new ways of doing things.
+Rehabilitation leans on the principles of neuroplasticity, which is the nervous system’s inherent ability to reorganise its connections and functions.
+In short, it’s about using new parts of the brain to compensate for the areas impacted by stroke.

 While improvement may continue for years, rehabilitation tends to yield the greatest results in the early months following a stroke.
-As ever, speed is of the essence – engage with specialists as quickly as possible, for maximum possible gains.
+As ever, speed is of the essence – engage with specialists as quickly as possible, hoping to minimise the effects as much as possible.

-More than 445,087 Australians are living with the effects of stroke, which is a leading cause of disability in the country.
+According to data from the Stroke Foundation in 2022, more than 445,087 Australians are living with the effects of stroke, a leading cause of disability in the country.
 A significant stroke can result in permanent disability.
-In fact, in 2020, a third of stroke events resulted in disability, affecting the person’s ability to independently carry out activities of daily living.

 FAQs